luddites-me/switchboard-sdk/README.md

 ## `package.json` scripts

-`yarn build`

-- Assembles `src` code into a single, minified JS module with type definitions.
+- `yarn build`: Assembles `src` code into a single, minified JS module with type definitions.
 Exports `build` scripts into a build folder.

-`yarn build:dev`

-- Builds in dev mode
+- `yarn build:dev`: Builds in dev mode

-`yarn bundle`

-- Runs WebPack on the `src` code
+- `yarn bundle`: Runs WebPack on the `src` code

-`yarn clean`

-- Purges all temporary folders
+- `yarn clean`: Purges all temporary folders

-`yarn count`

-- Counts lines of source code
+- `yarn count`: Counts lines of source code

-`yarn deploy`

-- Deploys the polling lamdbas to AWS
+- `yarn deploy`: Deploys the polling lamdbas to AWS

-`yarn docs:sync-readme`

-- Creates or updates a new readme with a standard set of readme sections, including a toc, yarn script documention, links to repo documentation files and an NS8 license
+- `yarn docs:standardize`: Creates or updates a new readme with a standard set of readme sections, including a toc, yarn script documention, links to repo documentation files and an NS8 license

-`yarn generate:exports`

-- Generates index.ts files for all exports recursively in the 'src' folder
+- `yarn generate:exports`: Generates index.ts files for all exports recursively in the 'src' folder

-`yarn lint`

-- Lints the codebase and the documentation
+- `yarn lint`: Lints the codebase and the documentation

-`yarn lint:fix`

-- Lints the codebase and automatically fixes what it can
+- `yarn lint:fix`: Lints the codebase and automatically fixes what it can

-`yarn sortJson`

-- Performs aesthetic operations to make the project files easier to navigate and read
+- `yarn sortJson`: Performs aesthetic operations to make the project files easier to navigate and read

-`yarn test`

-- Runs tests and calculates test coverage
+- `yarn test`: Runs tests and calculates test coverage

-`yarn test:coverage`

-- Calculates test coverage
+- `yarn test:coverage`: Calculates test coverage

-`yarn test:debug`

-- Runs tests with the debugger
+- `yarn test:debug`: Runs tests with the debugger

-`yarn undeploy`

-- Removes the polling lamdbas from AWS
+- `yarn undeploy`: Removes the polling lamdbas from AWS

 ## Basic Usage